100xA/100xa.github.io/_posts/2024-03-18-blog-devin-ai.md

 This looks pretty bleak for now.
 We see that most models currently cannot surpassed the one percent mark.
 So with Devin (which is trained on the same dataset), why did the numbers skyrocket?
 I cannot know for sure, but remember that they are plenty of factors and tactics to artificially mark up the percentages provided:

-1. We currently do not know on which data subset the data was trained on.
+- We currently do not know on which data subset the data was trained on.

-2. The best yield achieved is probably the one shown.
+- The best yield achieved is probably the one shown.

-3. Other models presented do not have the mentioned environment (cli, reusability of code fragments etc.) available, which is probably why the results are so different.
+- Other models presented do not have the mentioned environment (cli, reusability of code fragments etc.) available, which is probably why the results are so different.<br> <br>

 The goal here is not to have the most correct assessment of technical prowess, but to cater to VCs and sell the product - which is totally understandable.
 <br> <br>